 The new theory of sub-quantum mechanics can be extended into the arena of atomic and molecular structures, with particular focus on the coherence and cancellation interactions occurring in the electric fields, magnetic fields, and spins of adjacent electrons.
 This approach is here dubbed 'sub-quantum chemistry,' and it enables a new way of thinking into the quantum mechanics of chemical systems.

 One key result of this extended way of thinking (and of this paper) is that it allows the very nature and cause of quantisation to be understood more clearly.
 Quantisation is not merely a set of axioms.
 It is a consequence of underlying physical processes, emerging from the fact that energy and matter possess an intrinsic wave nature.
 Waves necessarily contain boundary conditions.
 Quantum spin, like all stable harmonic wave resonances, must be quantised.
-Put simply, a rotation through $2\pi$ (or $4\pi$ for fermions) must bring one back to the starting point, which must constitute an integer number of wavelengths.
+Put simply, a rotation through 2π (or 4π for fermions) must bring one back to the starting point, which must constitute an integer number of wavelengths.
 This is the proper origin of quantisation in quantum mechanics.

 For any coherent system, each element of field, spin, and mass-energy flow must attain harmonic phase coherence, both with itself and with every other element.
 The total energy of a system may then be viewed either as an integration over the total field energy density, or as a quantum energy based on the frequency through E=hv.
-One can consider the energy either in spin-flow or mass-field spaces, but not both.
+One can consider the energy either in spin-flow or mass-field spaces, but not both10.

-Spin space involves a different type of transformation than magnetic or electric field space, and is more difficult to visualise simply.
+Spin space (Ξ{0jk}) involves a different type of transformation than magnetic or electric field space, and it is more difficult to visualise simply.
 Spin may be understood as a dynamical rate of change of a rate of change.
-The angular momentum is the rate of change of momentum with respect to perpendicular space, and the mathematics will take the form of d/dx(dy/dt).
-Spin is therefore a tri-vector quantity.
-Although these three components involve all four variables x, y, z, and t, there are only three quotient components in spin, and each involves two of the spatial dimensions and time.
+The angular momentum is the rate of change of momentum with respect to perpendicular space.
+The mathematics will take the form of d/dx(dy/dt).
 This may be visualised as the rate at which the "y" momentum is changing in the "x" direction and represents a circulation in the xy plane.
 We refer to this as the "z" angular momentum, but the flow occurs in each of the other dimensions - x, y, and t - but specifically not in z.
 Spherical systems, whether an atom or the charge field of an electron, have no predetermined z-direction.
 In fact, spin is spherically symmetrical in 3-dimensions and has no z-axis until it is measured.
 It is justified, however, that these 3-spaces are related to z in that they have the same properties under rotation, and hence retain their apparent projection under such transformations.
-It is in this sense that they appear "superimposed"[8].
+It is in this sense that they appear "superimposed".[8]
+(The remaining two components would be d/dy(dz/dt) and d/dz(dx/dt).)